theAndroidBoy/SharePrefrenceToyApp/README.md

 - Now in line 4 "color" is the key name and color is integer.
 - editor.apply() will save the changes we made to shared prefrence file.
+#### OR
+        SharedPreferences sharedPreferences = PreferenceManager.getDefaultSharedPreferences(this);
+ - the above line will get a sharedPrefrence object that represents the default shared Prefrence file of the App.

 ### Reading from Shared Prefrence file
         int selectedColor = sharedPreferences.getInt("color",someDefaultIntValue);
  -so in above line we want to get the Int value stored against key "color" ,and if their was no key by name "color" than the int value